DianaLee1219/WeatherForecast/Outliers/README.md

 * Normal Range: 0% (extreme desert) to 100% (fully saturated air)
 * Clipping: Ensure values stay within 0–100%.
 * Log Transformation: If humidity has an odd distribution, apply log(1+humidity).

-## Feels-Like Temperature [°C]
-* Normal Range: Should be close to actual temperature, but affected by wind chill and humidity.
-* Check Deviation: Flag as outlier if feels-like temperature deviates by >15°C from actual.
-* Feature Clipping: Keep within -100°C to 70°C (to include extreme wind chill).

 ## Visibility [km]
 * Normal Range: 0 km (dense fog) to 100 km (clear air)